Any28Flo/python-crash-course/13_files_exceptions/17_cats_dogs/README.md

 Make two files, cats.txt and dogs.txt.
 Store at least three names of cats in the first file and three names of dogs in the second file.
-Write a program that tries to read these files and print the conts of the file to the screen.
+Write a program that tries to read these files and print the contents of the file to the screen.
 Wrap your code in a _*try_except*_ block to catch the *FileNotFound* error, and print a friendly message if a file is missing.
 Move one of the files to a different location on your system, and make sure the code in the except block executes properly.